 Skip to content

 The main way to customize a NOMAD installation is through the use of plugins.
 A NOMAD plugin is a Python package that an administrator can install into a NOMAD distribution to add custom features.
-This page contains shows you how to create, develop and publish a NOMAD plugin.
+This page helps you develop and publish a NOMAD plugin.
 For a high-level overview of the plugin mechanism, see the NOMAD plugin system -page.

 Plugin anatomy

-We provide a template repository which you can use to create the initial plugin layout for you.
+We provide a template repository which you can use to create the initial plugin repository layout for you.
+The repository layout as generated by the template looks like this:

 ├── nomad-example